aza547/wow-recorder/docs/CONTRIBUTING.md

 ## Start in Development Mode
 Development mode benefits from the infrastructure offered by [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate).
 You can read more about it on their [docs](https://electron-react-boilerplate.js.org/).
 It allows for a very quick development cycle, access to chrome dev tools, and hot reloading of the app on saving new changes.

-1. Install Node.js LTS version (latest at time of writing is 18.16.0) from [here](https://nodejs.org/en/).
+1. Install the latest version of Node.js version (latest at time of writing is 20.4.0) from [here](https://nodejs.org/en/).
 1. Clone a copy of the [wow-recorder](https://github.com/aza547/wow-recorder) codebase.
 1. Change into the checkout directory.
 1. Run `npm install` on the command line to install required node packages.